75bk/nature/README.md

 * Data loading from the command line, environment, external file or plain object
 * Merging and cloning
 * Property grouping and filtering
-* Mechanism for duck typing
+* A general mechanism for duck typing

 Synopsis
 --------